AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/delete-person.md

 ---
 # Delete Person {#delete-person}

-Erroneous people sometimes get in your database.
+Erroneous people sometimes get into your database.
 The Delete Person flow step can get rid of them.

 ## Overview {#overview}

-Use the flow step in a smart campaign.
+Use the flow step in a Smart Campaign.

 ![](assets/one-4.png)